polluxau/the-finals-linux-troubleshoot-guide/README.md

 **PROTON**

-Please use Proton experimental, experimental has all of the latest patches from valve for THE FINALS NOT bleeding edge
+Please use Proton experimental, experimental has all of the latest patches from valve for THE FINALS, do NOT use bleeding edge

 --------------------------------------